Burnt bodies of more than 30 found in Myanmar’s Kayah state, reports say

 The KNDF said the dead were civilians seeking refuge from the conflict.

-An unnamed commander of the KNDF told Myanmar-based independent news agency Myanmar Now that at around 11am on Friday, members of his group saw smoke billowing out of parked vehicles.
+An unnamed commander of the KNDF told Myanmar-based independent news agency Myanmar Now that members of his group saw smoke billowing out of parked vehicles at around 11am on Friday.

-However, they did not see the burned bodies as the vehicles were still on fire.
+They did not see the burned bodies, however, as the vehicles were still on fire.

 “We don’t know exactly how many women, men and children are among those burned.
 Some became ashes, some others were charred.
 The [bodies] were no longer recognisable or identifiable when we saw them,” the commander said.

-“We were so shocked at seeing that all the dead bodies were [of] different sizes, including children, women and old people,” a commander from the group who wanted to remain anonymous told Reuters.
+“We were so shocked at seeing that all the dead bodies were [of] different sizes, including children, women and old people,” a commander from the group, who wanted to remain anonymous told Reuters.

 A villager, who also did not want to be named, said he saw the burnt dead bodies and that there were “clothes of children and women spread around.”